-We are currently accepting applications for a variety of student employment positions for the 2019-2020 school year.
-The deadline to submit an application is Friday, May 3rd.
-If you have any questions about the hiring process, please contact email@example.com or 253-589-5780.
+The Department of Student Life will be accepting applications for Student Employment positions for 2019-2020 school year beginning June 12, 2019.
+The deadline to turn these applications will be July 7, 2019 by 11:59pm.
+If you have any questions about the hiring process, please contact firstname.lastname@example.org or 253-589-5780.

-Thank you for your interest in joining the Office of Student Life as a student employee.
+Thank you for your interest in joining the Department of Student Life as a student employee.
 At CPTC, there are a variety of ways that students can get involved on campus.
-Supported by the Services and Activities Fees collected from every student’s tuition, the Office of Student Life and Associated Student Government (ASG) provide programming, campus organizations, and leadership opportunities to all students.
+Supported by the Services and Activities Fees collected from every student’s tuition, the Department of Student Life and Associated Student Government (ASG) provide programming, campus organizations, and leadership opportunities to all students.

 Note: You must complete the application in one sitting as you will not be able to save your information if you leave the site at any point.